1jayyaj1/PlanR/README.md

 As for the front-end, we use *ReactJS*.
 To get started, run this:

 ```
-cd Umba/client
+cd PlanR/client
 npm install
 npm start
 ```

 <a name="usage"></a>
 ## Usage

-We took care of writing extensive documentation (available in this repository) that give more details on how to use Umba.
+We took care of writing extensive documentation (available in this repository) that give more details on how to use PlanR.

-<a name="tech"></a>
-## Technologies

-Can you think of a better duo than peanut butter and jelly?
-Yeah, it's called using ReactJS for the front-end and Express.js for the back-end.
-As mentioned, make sure also to get MongoDB installed and running for Umba to run correctly.

 <a name="improv"></a>